SU-HSDO/suhumsci/docroot/themes/humsci/humsci_basic/readme.md

 ## Builds

 Frontend assets are built using the Grunt task runner, but are run using npm scripts as shortcuts.
-Assets are compiled to a `dist/` directory with a stylesheet generated for each sub-theme.
+CSS assets are compiled to their respective child theme `css/` directory.
+JS assets are compiled to the `src/js/scripts.js` file.

-- `npm run build:sass` - Compile Sass for production
+- `npm run build` - Compile Sass  and JS for production
-- `npm run watch` - Compile a CSS build and watch for changes in the existing `.scss` files
+- `npm run watch` - Compile a CSS and JS build and watch for changes in the existing `.scss` or `.js` files
-- `npm run build:js` - Compile Javascript with Webpack

 ## Testing